Nevada Public Health Training Center

 Melanie Flores, MSW, Field Education Coordinator (firstname.lastname@example.org)

-Community Internship Site Compliance Lead; Website Administrator; Undergraduate Field Education Lead; SANE Project Coordinator; Perspectives in Public Health Podcast Lead
+Community Internship Site Compliance Lead; Website Administrator; Undergraduate Field Education Lead; AMS Project Coordinator; Perspectives in Public Health Podcast Lead

 Melanie Flores, MSW is the Assistant Field Education Coordinator for the Nevada Public Health Training Center within the School of Community Health Sciences at the University of Nevada, Reno (UNR).
 Ms. Flores has her Master in Social Work degree from the University of Nevada, Reno and has worked extensively for the last six years in public health concentrating efforts in program development, program evaluation, quality improvement and policy in the fields of Chronic Disease and HIV/AIDS.
 Previous to public health, she spent 12 years working in commercial radio as a program director and on-air personality.
 Ms. Flores is a founding member of the Nevada Public Health Alliance for Safety Access (PHASA), which pushed forth two major pieces of health policy legislation in Nevada related to syringe services programs and naloxone access to prevent opioid overdose deaths.
 Ms. Flores was recognized for her work by the Northern Nevada HIV Prevention Planning Group through a HIV Prevention and Care Community Award for her policy work to increase access to syringe service programs in Nevada.